 We have taken clear steps to adhere to the General Data Protection Regulation (GDPR) which comes into force on 25th May 2018.
 Winton’s Data Protection Policy includes:

 Information is collected from you when you register with us, or when you contribute to or use some of the advanced features on the site.
-The information we collect is clearly set out on the web page on which we collect it.
-See for example our Winton Wire registration page and online enquiry form.
+The information we collect on our website is clearly set out on the web page on which we collect it.
+See, for example, our Winton Wire registration page and online enquiry form.
 In addition, we may collect your IP address.

 Keeping information about you secure is very important to us and certain sections of the site may encrypt data using SSL or a comparable standard.
 However, no data transmission over the Internet can be guaranteed to be totally secure.
 As a result, whilst we strive to protect your personal information, we cannot ensure or warrant the security of any information which you send to us, and you do so at your own risk.

 We will always let you have a copy of personal information we have about you, should you request it, and you may correct it if you wish.
 Instructions about how to do this are available from email@example.com

 Cookies are files sent by web servers to web browsers, and stored by the web browsers.

 The information is then sent back to the server each time the browser requests a page from the server.
 This enables a web server to identify and track web browsers.

 There are two main kinds of cookies: session cookies and persistent cookies.
 Session cookies are deleted from your computer when you close your browser, whereas persistent cookies remain stored on your computer until deleted, or until they reach their expiry date.